IDU-CVLab/COV19D/README.md

 ● Further dependencies used for this part are: <br />
 ▪ CV2 == 4.5.4 <br />
 ▪ sklearn == 0.24.2 <br />
- Slice preprocessing can be found at https://github.com/IDUCVLab/ Images_Preprocessing.
+ Slice preprocessing can be found at https://github.com/IDUCVLab/Images_Preprocessing.
 [Guided GRad-Cam Visualization, and Images processing 1 and 2]. <br />
  Gradcam visualization follows the code reference at: <br/>
 https://stackoverflow.com/questions/66911470/how-to-apply-grad-cam-on-my-trainedmodel
 {Last Access 13.12.2021} <br/>